 Fun on the menu: Best family friendly restaurants in London

 Fact: Hangry kids are the worst kinda kids!
-Thankfully, we know exactly where the best family friendly restaurants in London are at, perfect for a pit stop after a day of adventuring around town.
+Thankfully, we know exactly where the best family friendly restaurants in London are at: the ones perfect for a pit stop after a day of adventuring around town.
 Read on for our fave eateries in London where fun is on the menu and easy dining is the dish of the day.
-Oh, and don't forget your funky face masks, your guide to how to get around the Underground with small humans in tow, two gallons of hand sanitiser and, of course, empty tums!

 If it’s a vegan family-friendly restaurant with sustainable ethics that you’re after, then look no further than the UK’s first vegan pizzeria, Purezza.
 Head over to Camden for a slice of the yummy action and don’t forget to try one our fave pizza creations of all time: The One That’s Telling Porkies.
 Sink your teeth into its white base with melted cheddar, mixed wild forest mushrooms and lashings of marinated pulled BBQ pieces that, whether you’re vegan or not, will send those taste buds into overdrive.
 Not only is it kid friendly but it's dog friendly too: doughtally awesome.